 Cosmetic dentistry is intended to improve your smile and it’s appearance.
 This may include whitening, removing stains, fixing gaps, restoring minor chips, etc. Some cosmetic treatments may be very costly, which is why you should always discuss treatments, duration of treatments, and prices with your dentist.

 The Difference Between Cosmetic And Restorative Dentistry

 Although sometimes cosmetic and restorative dentistry may overlap in the case of crowns and implants.
-Replacing and restoring an individual’s smile with crowns and implants will not only improve their smile, but also restore they way they are able to eat foods properly without discomfort or pain.
+Replacing and restoring an individual’s smile with crowns and implants will not only improve their smile but also restore the way they are able to eat foods properly without discomfort or pain.
 However, most other dental procedures that are cosmetic are meant solely for cosmetic purposes.